What’s It Like to Be Part of Creative Business Education?

 For starters, a creative business school is a school that fosters and develops creativity as a means of entry into the business world via entrepreneurial action.

 Creativity by definition is something that cannot be taught.
-Instead it must be nurtured in the right environment, which is what our hands-on, learning-by-doing schools provides (hence the ‘alternative’ – an alternative to the typical classroom).
+Instead it must be nurtured in the right environment, which is what our hands-on, learning-by-doing school provides (hence the ‘alternative’ – an alternative to the typical classroom).

 At Knowmads, we practice both pure creativity (the conceptual, prototyping phase) and applied creativity (taking action).
 This is carried out with a Tribe Project, a personal project, designing a workshop, project for social change, and any other project the students choose to take up.

 To stimulate this creativity (bring out the ‘rebel’ so to speak), we first push our students out of their comfort zones.
-In the program’s second week there is a Scavenger Hunt in which the Tribe is broken into groups and each has a list of tasks that require creative thinking to complete, around the city: social experiments, negotiation, teamwork, and creating awesome unexpected things, ultimately leading them to a secret location.
+In the program’s second week there is a Scavenger Hunt in which the Tribe is broken into groups and each has a list of tasks that require creative thinking to complete around the city: social experiments, clue-hunting, negotiation, teamwork, and creating unexpected things, ultimately leading them to a secret location.

 The Paperclip Challenge, modeled after Kyle McDonald’s One Red Paperclip, is the ultimate entrepreneurial behavior catalyst.
 The Tribe is split into groups again and each is given a single red paperclip which they must trade for increasingly-larger items to get the most valuable thing by the end of the day.

 Of course the Paperclip Challenge is just a warm-up.
 Next comes a series of challenges in which groups are given one week and a budget of 100€ to make an impact in the world any way they like.
 Creative engines are roaring away by the end of the week as they decide the whats, hows, and whys of what they will do, and then execute.